statbiophys/ENS-survival-kit/instructions/newcomer.md

 - At the very beginnning you should enroll through the [EDPIF page](https://www.edpif.org/en/edpif/index.php), the doctoral school.
 - Once obtained your phys.ens credentials, create an account on the [ADUM page](https://www.adum.fr/) for the procedures of all PhD students inscribed in France.

+## I also want to work eventually
+To access the Wifi `PHYS` and the LPENS clusters of the group you need to got to the `Service Informatique` (office L057 , e-mail si@phys.ens.fr).
+They will register the IP of all the devices you want to use to connect which you will have to phisically bring to them.
+NOTE: if you want to connect via LAN and you use a toggle you will need to register that too.

 ## I am a neo-Parisian, _au secours_
 For many of these practices you will generally need to provide
 1) a French __domicile__ (see section below);